What are the different types of boilers available for UK homes

 - Annual servicing is required.

-Choosing the boiler that’s right for you can be tricky, but knowing about all of the options above is the important first step.
+Choosing the best boiler type that’s right for you can be tricky, but knowing about all of the options above is the important first step.

 From there, you should think about the size of your home, if you need a lot of hot water on demand, heat-only boiler, your energy setup if it will run off oil, electric or gas boiler, and how much available space you have.

-Talk to an expert if you would like further guidance on a domestic boiler, or to price up your new boiler online click here.
+Talk to an expert if you would like further guidance on a domestic boiler, or to get a great boiler deal, take our quick online fixed price calculator now.
+We have some great cheap boilers ready to go for every home.

 Get an online fixed price in 20 seconds: